markwryan/modernizing-legacy-systems/PITCHME.md

 +++

-teamcity
+TeamCity

+* built-in
+* immediately accessible to builds
+* internally hosted

 ---

 ### deploying apps

-* octopus
+Octopus Deploy

 +++

 * create a release version
-* releases pushed as nuget packages
+* releases pushed as NuGet packages
 * promoted deployments
 * smart configuration replacements
 * tenanted deployments
-* same, repeatable process internal and in  aws
+* same, repeatable process internally and in aws

 ---

 ### feedback from team

+* breaking out the project was successful
+* packages were a hugh hit for those consuming them
+* keeping packages in two places was a challenge

 ---